 Having a rough day?
 If you have a few minutes, Pharrell Williams’ music video “Happy” from the Despicable Me 2 soundtrack is an instant happiness booster.
 Studies have shown that dancing can actually increase one’s ability to find resilience and experience the feeling of being happy.
-I should know.
-For the past week, I’ve been [...]
+“Happy” is 3 minutes and 53 seconds of inspirational, […]

 Ashley Winseck, guest blogger